arbor-sim/arbor/doc/py_profiler.rst

     .. function:: times

         Returns a list of all metering times.

-At any point a summary of the timing regions can be obtained by the :func:`make_meter_report`.

-.. function:: make_meter_report(meter_manager, context)

-    Generate a meter report based on the :class:`meter_manager` and chosen execution :class:`arbor.context`.

 For instance, the following python code will record and summarize the total time (and memory) spent: